Gibberlings3/Skills-and-Abilities/README.md

 An expert in two-handed weapons, the Battle Master is able to wreak havok on any battlefield.
 Their ferocity and resilience is well renowned, and enemies fear the endless barrage of their attacks.

 Advantages:
-- May use the Relentless Assault ability once per day.
-Gains one use at level 1, one use at level 5, and an additional use every 5 levels thereafter.
+- 1st Level: May use the Dash ability once per day.
+Gains one use at level 1, one use at level 3, and an additional use every 3 levels thereafter.

+DASH: The Battle Master is able to increase his movement speed by +5 for 3 seconds.

+- 4th Level: May use the Relentless Assault ability once per day and gains an additional use every 4 levels thereafter.

 RELENTLESS ASSAULT: The Battle Master is able to unleash a flurry of blows and doubles the amount of attacks they can do for 5 rounds.